esp8266/Arduino/readme.txt

 Yaniv Steiner and Giorgio Olivero have been supporting the project and are working at using it with the Instant Soup platform.

+Arduino uses the GNU avr-gcc toolchain, uisp, avr-libc, avrlib, and code from Processing and Wiring.

+UPDATES

+0004
+Serial monitor added (click the toolbar button to turn it on or off).
+Baud rate is controlled by the serial.debug_rate field in preferences.txt, defaults to 9600.
+Serial port menu now automatically refreshes when opened.
+Created Xcode project for building Arduino on the Mac (doesn't yet regenerate the grammar files or package the distribution); active target should be "App".

 0003
 millis() now updates every millisecond instead of every second.